 The Company believes that effective remuneration is essential for incentivising performance and growth across the business.

 The Remuneration Committee regularly reviews the Company’s remuneration policy to ensure that it incentivises growth, rewards employees fairly for their work and that it is aligned with the Company’s strategy, purpose and culture.
+Details of the Company’s remuneration policy can be found in the Remuneration Committee Report in the Company’s Annual Report & Accounts.

 Principle 10: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders